kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 This problem was asked by Facebook.

 Write a function that rotates a list by k elements.
 For example, `[1, 2, 3, 4, 5, 6]` rotated by two becomes `[3, 4, 5, 6, 1, 2]`.
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?

+## Daily Coding Problem: Problem #759 [Medium]

+This problem was asked by Snapchat.

+Given a string of digits, generate all possible valid IP address combinations.

+IP addresses must follow the format A.B.C.D, where A, B, C, and D are numbers between `0` and `255`.
+Zero-prefixed numbers, such as `01` and `065`, are not allowed, except for `0` itself.

+For example, given "2542540123", you should return ['254.25.40.123', '254.254.0.123'].